pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Automatically Tuning Hyper-Parameters
 -------------------

-pyRDDLGym-jax provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner, which:
+JaxPlan provides a Bayesian optimization algorithm for automatically tuning key hyper-parameters of the planner, which:

 * supports multi-processing by evaluating multiple hyper-parameter settings in parallel